SquireTournamentServices/MIPG-and-MSTR/MSTR.md

-### DISCLAIMER: This is an unofficial rules document written by independent judges.
-This is not official Wizards of the Coast documentation.
+**DISCLAIMER: This is an unofficial rules document written by independent judges.
+This is not official Wizards of the Coast documentation.**

+**Multiplayer Supplemental Tournament Rules**

+_Effective February 10, 2022_

+---

 # Introduction